03rgun/SQL-Exercises-for-Data-Science/5-Modifying-and-Analyzing-Data.md

-# Modifying and Analyzing Data - Part 1
+# Modifying and Analyzing Data
 All of the questions you'll see here pull from the open source Chinook Database.
 You can see the ER Diagram below.
 \
 ![Chinook Database](https://ucde-rey.s3.amazonaws.com/DSV1015/ChinookDatabaseSchema.png)